COVID19 CARES ACT –

-The application process from students seeking aid ends on June 30, 2020.
+The application process from students seeking aid ended on June 30, 2020.
 Before this time, on the 30-day and 45-day mark, no funds had been distributed.

-The following information is intended to provide answers to any remaining questions and provide guidance with respect to the student relief funds.
+The following provides answers to frequently asked questions and additional information with respect to the student relief funds.

 Who is eligible for a Federal CARES Act Emergency Grant?

 - Students who were taking classes on campus and were disrupted by COVID-19.